|

 merely viewed this as an opportunity to weaken France, so did

+the rebels.
 By 1793, the French revolution

 was being steered by the Jacobins.
 This group, led by Maximilian